slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 ### On allies

 <!--
-> *"Competition is the law of the jungle, but cooperation is the law of the civilization."
--- Peter Kropotkin*

 - I learned a long time ago the wisest thing I can do is be on my side. -- maya angelou
 - united we are rock, divided we are sand. -- african proverb
 - hungry dogs are never loyal
 -->

-The human strenght is our ability to cooperate.
+The human strenght is the ability to cooperate.
 Heros are fictional stories.

 Hints:

 - Buy from your community.
 Sell to outsiders.

+> *"Competition is the law of the jungle, but cooperation is the law of the civilization."
+-- Peter Kropotkin*

 > *"If you pick up a starving dog and make him prosperous he will not bite you.
 This is the principal difference between a dog and man."
 -- Mark Twain*